RamosQuim/CMSC124_Laboratory_Project/README.md

 ### Ensuring TKinter is installed
 1. The tkinter package (“Tk interface”) is the standard Python interface to the Tk GUI toolkit.
-2. To try if TKinter is really installed you may use the command: python -m tkinter
+2. To try if TKinter is really installed you may type this in the command line: python -m tkinter

 source: https://docs.python.org/3.8/library/tkinter.html#:~:text=Running%20python%20%2Dm%20tkinter%20from,documentation%20specific%20to%20that%20version.